Should I Mist My Money Tree? (+Ideal Humidity)

 If you notice any of the below-mentioned signs in your money tree, it means that the plant requires more humidity.

-If you find any of the signs on your money tree, you can mist the plant.
-But if that does not suffice, you will need to choose an alternative.
+You can mist the plant if you notice any of the above signs on your money tree.
+But if that does not suffice, you must choose an alternative.

-How to maintain the humidity level for the money tree?
+How do you maintain the humidity level for the money tree?

-If your money tree is not getting enough humidity, and misting is also not helping as much, you can try some alternatives that we have listed down below.
+If your money tree is not getting enough humidity, and misting is also not helping much, you can try some alternatives we have listed below.

 Use a humidifier